 1 event,

 Contest Objective: For Amateurs worldwide to exchange information with W/VE amateurs on 160-meter CW.
 DX-to-DX QSOs do not count for contest credit.
-Stations located in overseas and non-contiguous U.S. Territories may be worked by DX stations.
-This includes Alaska KL7, the … Continue reading |
+Stations located in overseas and non-contiguous U.S. Territories may Continue Reading → |

 2 events,